Successfully investing in Turkey

 What challenges do German companies face during their business ventures into Turkey?

-• building trusting partnerships,
+• the development of trusting partnerships,

-• legal and fiscal issues,
+• legal and tax aspects,

-• political uncertainty and
+• political uncertainty

 • bureaucratic hurdles.

-High inflation and the weak Turkish Lira are particularly burdensome for domestic market-oriented enterprises.
-The difficult framework conditions of the internal market were met by industry with an increase in export earnings, while currency weakness with an increase in the depth of local value added.
+Expert advice in advance of a planned investment is always highly recommended.
+High inflation and the weak Turkish Lira are a particular burden on companies focused on the domestic market.
+The industry countered the difficult conditions of the domestic market with an increase in export revenues, and the currency weakness with an increase in the local depth of added value.

 Turkey was one of the few countries to record a growing economy for the pandemic year.
 How sustainable is the success?